 Because, y’all.
 It doesn’t make sense.
 Some of the most progressive novels of that era were Jane Austen’s (ish).
-And yes, Jane Austen heroines are sometimes spicy and fiery, and the ideas she presented (and the overblown parodies of reality she wrote) were huge for the era.
+And yes, Jane Austen heroines are sometimes spicy and fiery, and the ideas she presented (and the overblown parodies of reality she wrote) (NOTE: I’m talking about feminism here, I’m talking about the CHARACTERS who were not all real-life but instead making fun of certain types of people) were huge for the era.
 I love me some Austen.

 But still, that’s pretty tame.
 And it’s far, far less feminism than you see in literally any Regency romance you pick up off the shelf.
 Also, Jane Austen is a master while most of the historical romance authors you’ll find around are … not.
 They’re often good, but they’re not Jane Austen.

 Historical romances — and Regency romances are the ones I’m picking on today — are as anachronistic as it comes when it comes to the ideas women present, the way men react to them, and basically just … all that.

 But before we dive into my post-sized rant, some clarifications:

 What do I mean by the Regency era?

 The Regency era is technically 1811-1820, but I define it loosely as novels written in a style or in a way that hints at Jane Austen. *shrugs* I know most would say Georgette Heyer, but I don’t care about her.